zwitherow/automatic-virtual-atelier/README.md

 Now just run the executable from MO2 and it will generate `r6/scripts/ava-generated-shops.reds` in your selected output mod (or your overwrite if you skipped steps 2 and 8).
 This will create a shop for each separator as well as a single shop containing all items.

+## Uninstall

+Remove the mod and the output mod you created in step 2 from Mod Organizer.
+If you didn't create an output mod, delete `r6/scripts/ava-generated-shops.reds` from your overwrite.

 ## How it works

 The executable takes your MO2 installation directory (or a subfolder) as an argument and looks for `ModOrganizer.ini`, traversing up the tree until it finds it.